-POPULATION and HOUSING CENSUSES (PHC)
+d.
+Population and Housing Censuses (PHC)

-Almost all respondents (11 of 14) to the questionnaire stated that population and housing censuses (PHC) are required for collecting data for indicators or policy issues that they focus on for disaggregated data.
-The tables below provide additional information on tools and guidance documents for the use of population and housing censuses for this data.
+Almost all respondents (11 of 14) to the questionnaire stated that population and housing censuses (PHC) are used to collect data for the indicators or disaggregated data needed for policy issues of their focus.
+The tables below provide additional information on tools and guidance documents for the use of population and housing censuses to collect disaggregated data.